 KitchenAid Tri-Ply Copper cookware: The copper content isn't given, but it's induction compatible and reasonably priced.
 Expect decent aluminum, but not high-end copper, performance.
 Made in China.

 Overall Recommendation for Tri-Ply Copper Cookware: Most tri-ply copper cookware, including Lagostina Martellata, Viking, Cuisinart, and most other brands, are made in China and do not disclose copper content.
-Some of these sets are exquisitely beautiful and expensive-looking, and we would understand if you fall in love with one.
-Just assume--once again--that if the copper content isn't disclosed, you are probably not getting anything close to true copper performance.
+Some of these sets are beautiful, and we understand if you fall in love with one.
+Just assume that if the copper content isn't disclosed, you are probably not getting anything close to true copper performance.
 You may not care about this, and that's fine--there's nothing wrong with aluminum cookware, if it contains enough to have good heating properties.
 But even if you don't care, we suggest you go for a decent quality clad stainless set, instead--or at least not pay any more than you would for a decent quality clad stainless set.

 For more information, see our article The Top 5 Brands of Clad Stainless Cookware.

 Copper-bottomed cookware can be clad stainless or aluminum with a disc of copper or, more often, a copper-aluminum-magnetic stainless disc, bonded to the bottom.
-The copper layer varies from 0.5mm thick (as with Anolon Nouvelle Copper) up to an astonishing 2.0mm, which you'll find in Demeyere Atlantis cookware (straight-sided pieces only--the curved pieces are fully clad with aluminum).
-(See our article All-Clad Vs Demeyere: Which Is Better? for an in-depth discussion of Demeyere Atlantis cookware.)
+The copper layer varies from 0.5mm thick (as with Anolon Nouvelle Copper) up to 2.0mm, which you'll find in Demeyere Atlantis cookware (straight-sided pieces only--the curved pieces have an aluminum heating core).
+(See our articles All-Clad Vs Demeyere: Which Is Better? and Demeyere Cookware: A Detailed Review for in-depth discussions about Demeyere cookware.)

 Since the configuration and quality of copper-bottomed cookware varies so much, it's hard to list advantages and disadvantages.
-But one advantage is that it's usually induction-compatible, while one disadvantage is that it won't have the beautiful copper appearance that causes you to catch your breath.
+One advantage is that it's usually induction-compatible, while one disadvantage is that it won't have the beautiful copper appearance.

-For more information than that, you'll have to read specific product reviews.
+For more information , you'll have to read specific product reviews.

-Most copper-bottomed cookware has both copper and aluminum, and the copper is there just to provide a little bump.
+Most copper-bottomed cookware contains both copper and aluminum, and the copper is there just to provide a little bump.
 You shouldn't expect superior copper performance.
-The exception is Demeyere Atlantis, which is stellar cookware (though priced right up there with traditional copper cookware).
+The exception is Demeyere Atlantis, which is stellar cookware (and priced up there with traditional copper cookware).

-Other than Demeyere, you aren't likely to find exact copper content in copper-bottomed cookware, which is fine, given that it's typically lower priced and the copper is only there to provide a slight bump in performance.
-One brand that does provide this info is Anolon, with their Nouvelle Copper cookware, which we think is one of the best deals to be found in the cookware market.
+Other than Demeyere, you aren't likely to find exact copper content in copper-bottomed cookware given that it's typically lower priced and the copper is only there to provide a slight bump in performance.
+One brand that does provide this info is Anolon, with their Nouvelle Copper cookware, which is one of the best deals to be found in the nonstick cookware market.

 Anolon Nouvelle Copper/Copper Luxe Nonstick Skillet